Life With Bobux

 As a podiatrist, I pay close attention to the footwear my patients are wearing.
 With toddlers, in particular, I see unsuitable shoes all too often.
 Shoes with little flexibility in the sole and forefoot area, a rigid structure or raised heels are a real concern with toddlers learning to walk as they can cause them to bounce and tip forward.

 Depending on their stage of development, your child’s feet have their own unique footwear requirements.
-Here is a step-by-step guide to help you choose the best shoes for your little one’s future foot health.
+Here is a step-by-step guide on how to choose baby shoes for your little one's baby foot development.

 Newborns and babies who are sitting, crawling and starting to cruise.